Is Alcohol Counseling Really For Me?

 Why You Should Quit

 BetterHelp is one of the places that you can go to get the help you need online.
-It's a completely online service with therapists located throughout the country.
+It's a completely online service with therapists.
 More than that, it offers you access to plenty of information about different mental health topics.
-That means you can get everything you need all in one place and you can find out more about how to treat alcohol use disorder.
+That means you can get everything you need all in one place.
+You can also find out more about how to treat alcohol use disorder.
 When you meet with a licensed professional, you won’t have to leave your home.
 Instead, you can just log on to the website when your session is about to start and get comfortable, and you do this at a time that’s convenient for you.
 BetterHelp has many therapists and counselors with expertise in alcohol use disorder who give you the emotional support, understanding, and techniques to help you start living your life alcohol free.
 Below are some reviews of BetterHelp counselors from people experiencing similar issues.